UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

     - Check with ``pip list``
     - Conda can only see what you installed for it.
     - venv and virtualenv also see other packages if you allowed for that when creating the environment (``--system-site-packages``).
 - You can work in a Python shell.
-Jupyter and Spyder etc may need some specifiic settings
+Jupyter and Spyder etc may need some specific settings.
 - You can run scripts

 .. warning::